angr/angr-doc/docs/analyses/cfg.md

 # CFG

+Here we describe angr’s CFG analysis in details, as well as some important concepts like context sensitivity and Function Manager of angr.

 ## General ideas

 A basic analysis that one might carry out on a binary is a Control Flow Graph.